 When it comes to TMJ disorder, there doesn't seem to be a direct connection between teeth grinding and the condition itself.
 However, many people with TMJ disorder experience jaw pain or headaches as symptoms of their condition, so much so that they can worsen existing signs of this joint dysfunction.
 Could you be one of those people?
 Are your jaws sore on a regular basis?
 Do you have recurring headaches?
 If yes, then chances are these might be due to the inflammation in your temporomandibular joint, which is caused by clenching or maybe even grinding your teeth during sleep.

 In this case, treatment for your TMJ disorder would involve a trip to the dentist.
-They can help you pinpoint where exactly it hurts and suggest ways to manage any symptoms that occur while sleeping, such as wearing night guards.
+They can help you pinpoint where exactly it hurts and suggest ways to manage any symptoms that occur while sleeping, such as wearing mouth guards.
 Unfortunately, TMJ is known for causing other issues too, like tooth wear when teeth are grinding against each other at night or joint pain from overusing certain muscles surrounding the jaw, making finding an effective solution rather tricky.
 You may also wake up feeling extra sore in the morning due to lack of sleep caused by bruxism which further complicates things.
 So there's no one-size-fits all approach here!

 Apart from going to a dentist for advice on how best to manage both conditions, there are some lifestyle adjustments that can help reduce symptoms associated with bruxism and TMJ disorder.
 To name a few, get enough restful sleep so you're not oversleeping or battling insomnia, which could involve relaxation techniques like yoga, steer clear of hard foods such as crunchy fruits or nuts, and stretch the facial muscles each morning before breakfast.
 Combining these changes in lifestyle together with tailored dental care habits designed specifically for treating both issues at the same time should see pain levels significantly reduced without compromising your enjoyment of life.
 Who wouldn't want that?